Strawberry Lemon Marmalade.

 Wash and chop strawberries & place in sauce pan.
 Grate lemon peel.
 In small sauce pan, boil lemon peel in water 5 minutes.
 Combine lemon peel with strawberries.
 Add powdered pectin & lemon juice and bring to a simmer.
 Add sugar, stir.
 Bring to a full rolling boil.
 Boil hard 1 minute, stirring constantly.
 Remove from heat.
 Skim foam.
 Ladle hot marmalade into hot jars, leaving 1/4 inch head-space.
 Adjust lids.
 Process 10 minutes in boiling hot-water bath.

-Get all the latest articles, posts and Homesteading fun delivered straight to you by “liking” the blog on Facebook (here), or sign up to follow the blog on Twitter (here) or subscribe via email (here) or even follow it on Pinterest here.
+Get all the latest articles, posts and Homesteading fun delivered straight to you by subscribing via email (here).